-I’m a freelance Colombian American documentary filmmaker and video journalist focusing on women, identity, immigration and human rights.
-I moved to Mexico over a year ago to cover these topics in Latin America.
-As a daughter of the immigrant diaspora, I find my work focusing on identity, justice and intersections between movements.
+I’m a freelance Colombian American documentary filmmaker and video journalist focusing on women, migration and human rights.
+I moved to Mexico over two years ago to cover these topics in Latin America.
+As a daughter of the immigrant diaspora, I find my work focusing on identity, justice and intersections between cultures and movements.
 I seek to tell cinematic, intimate stories of resistance that span borders while highlighting feminist, LGBTI, and indigenous narratives.
 I believe these underreported narratives have the strength to change the future of a region which has shaped my own understanding of (in)justice and humanity.

-My work has been featured in the Guardian, the Atlantic, TeleSUR, AJ+, PBS, History Now, and NBC Latino.
+My work has been featured in the Guardian, the BBC, the Intercept, the Atlantic, TeleSUR, AJ+, PBS, History Now, and NBC Latino.
 My clients have included: UNESCO, The Thelonious Monk Institute of Jazz, RedBull, Soil Haiti, and Spotify.
 I worked as a producer and cinematographer on "The New Deciders," a PBS documentary special with the award-winning journalist Maria Hinojosa.
-I also produced and edited Guatemalan courtroom testimonies with Pamela Yates/Skylight Pictures where Mayan genocide victims demanded justice for their past, and helped to produce the feature documentary “500 Years,” chronicling the continued indigenous resistance in Guatemala, which premiered at Sundance 2017.
+I also produced and edited Guatemalan courtroom testimonies with Pamela Yates/Skylight Pictures where Mayan genocide victims demanded justice for their past, and helped to produce the feature documentary “500 Years,” chronicling indigenous resistance in Guatemala, which premiered at Sundance 2017.

 I’m a graduate of Sarah Lawrence College and have produced work from Haiti, Cuba, Costa Rica, El Salvador, Guatemala, Chile, Colombia and Mexico.
 I was recently selected for the International Women's Media Foundation Adelante cross-border reporting fellowship in Central America, and also UC Berkeley’s Investigative Reporting Program workshop for independent filmmakers.
 I was also selected for @TakeLeadWomen’s 50 Women Can Change the World in Media & Entertainment initiative.